grace-maarten/platform-engineering-101/README.md

 # Platform engineering 101

-Welcome to this workshop on getting started with Platform Engineering with Red Hat Developer Hub.
+Welcome to this workshop on getting started with Platform Engineering with Red Hat Developer Hub (i.e., an open source downstream project of Backstage).
 In this workshop, we'll guide you through how to set up Red Hat Developer Hub on OpenShift through the free sandbox environment as your Internal Developer Portal, and then how you can start creating and using software templates in this portal to enable your own Internal Developer Platform (IDP).

 If you're unsure of any of these terms, please take a look at the [accompanying slides](slides/WorkshopPlatformEngineering101.pdf) in this GitHub repository - this provides an overview of the theory behind this workshop and intros the key technologies used.